The 12 Best Knowledge Base Software Platforms for 2022

 Source

 Another interesting editor feature is the ability to display different troubleshooting steps in the same article based on reader input.
-For instance, if someone wants to know how to perform a task on their computer, you can add separate steps for PCs and Macs within the same article, and HelpJuice will ask the reader which operating system they're using and only display the relevant information.
+For instance, if someone wants to know how to perform a task on their computer, you can add separate steps for PCs and Macs within the same article, and HelpJuice will ask the reader which operating system they're using and only display the relevant info.

 Price: Free trial available.
 Plans start at $120 per month (includes up to four users).